lo-vil/temp/README.md

 a.

+The following GUI test is the same for all test cases, (only the scaling factor and number of servings will vary)

-Ajust number of servings -> Press Ok button
+Click on recipe -> Click on display recipe button -> Click on settings to change servings and scaling factor (equaliser icon) -> Ajust scaling factor and number of serving -> Press Ok button

-Expected outcome is that the ingredients quantity is adjusted for all ingredients or "not adjusted" will be printed next to the ingredient quantity
+Expected outcome is that the ingredients quantity is adjusted for all ingredients or "not adjusted" will be printed next to the ingredient quantity.

 ### 3